 Look, if something burns you bad enough—an ex, a curling iron, an all-natural shampoo that only made your hair greasier—then you'll likely keep your distance.
 It makes sense.
 The same might go for facial oils if you're prone to acne and perpetually slick with grease.
 (Take it from someone who knows firsthand.)
 Layering more oil to an already slippery face?
 It just doesn't sound like a good idea, and according to the experts (like celebrity esthetician Renée Rouleau), it usually isn't.
 Unless, of course, you have some strategy up your sleeves.

-"Since oily skin is associated with breakouts ('people with dry skin won't get breakouts') the last thing people typically want is to add oil to their skin," confirms Rouleau.
+People with dry skin may havr a lesser tendency to get breakouts.
 Plus, with the ever-popular term "oil-free" be-decking virtually every product that's not, well, an oil, that just adds fear-filled fuel to the fire, further enforcing the impression oils are the skincare equivalent of the devil.
 But of course, just because someone may have oily skin doesn't mean they should skimp on moisturizing altogether.
 In fact, that might just make matter worse.
 The key, as it turns out, is knowing which formulas to use to moisturize (generally your serums and creams) and which formulas can come in handy to lock in said hydration (ah, here's where oils can come into the mix.)

 "I don't believe there are necessarily safe versus unsafe oils when it comes to acne, because every person's skin is unique, and what works well for one person may not work well for another," Rouleau tells me.
 "I believe the focus should not be on good or bad oils, but rather how they are used."